1618033/jquery-counterup/README.md

-jquery.counterup
+jquery-counterup
 ==========

-jquery.counterup is a jQuery plugin that *animates* a number from zero (counting up towards it).
+jquery-counterup is a jQuery plugin that *animates* a number from zero (counting up towards it).
 It supports counting up:

 * integers `12345`
 * floats `0.1234`